Certification Vs Certificate

 - Awarded by educational program providers or institutions.

 - Indicates completion of a course or series of courses with specific focus.
-(Different than a degree granting program).
+(Different than a degree granting or certification program).

 - Class or course content set a variety of ways (faculty committee, professional or instructor).